• Skip to primary navigation

 Is it necessary to parboil potatoes before roasting?

-It is not necessary to parboil potatoes before roasting, especially when the potatoes are cute into small cubes.
+It is not necessary to parboil potatoes before roasting, especially when the potatoes are cut into small cubes.

 How do you get crispy roasted potatoes?

 The key to crispy roasted potatoes with a tender inside is to bake the potatoes at the right oven temperature and time.
-Also, avoid any time of liquid other than a fat will help the potatoes to crispy up in the oven.
+Also, avoiding any liquid other than fat will help the potatoes to crisp up in the oven.

 Do you wash baby potatoes before cooking?